The Big Send-off: Scalable and Performant Collectives for Deep Learning: Current State of Communication Libraries

-Figure~\ref{fig:rccl-better} (left) presents a comparative analysis of all-gather performance between Cray MPICH and RCCL on Frontier, specifically for large message sizes of 256 MB and 512 MB.
-Despite both libraries implementing a ring-based collective algorithm over the OpenFabrics Interfaces (OFI) layer, RCCL achieves approximately a $4\times$ performance advantage in this bandwidth-bound scenario.
-To explain this disparity, we examine hardware performance counters provided by the Cassini Slingshot-11 Network Interface Controllers (NICs)~\cite{cassini_nic_counters} on each Frontier node.
+Figure~\ref{fig:rccl-better} (left) presents a comparative analysis of all-gather performance between Cray-MPICH and RCCL on Frontier for message sizes of 256 MB and 512 MB.
+We observe that RCCL achieves approximately a $4\times$ performance advantage in this bandwidth-bound scenario.
+To explain this disparity, we examine two hardware performance counters provided by the Cassini Slingshot-11 Network Interface Controllers (NICs)~\cite{cassini_nic_counters} - \texttt{\seqsplit{parbs\_tarb\_pi\_posted\_pkts}} and \texttt{\seqsplit{parbs\_tarb\_pi\_non\_posted\_pkts}}.
+These counters represent the count of packets read from and written to each NIC within a node during job execution, respectively.
+As shown in Figure~\ref{fig:rccl-better} (middle, right), we observe a consistent trend across all runs -- Cray-MPICH exclusively utilizes NIC-0 for all write operations, and NIC-3 for all read operations.
+Conversely, RCCL distributes its read and write operations evenly across all four NICs on the node.
+This underutilization of available network resources by Cray-MPICH explains the $4\times$ performance gap we observe in all-gather operations.

-Our investigation focuses on the counters \texttt{\seqsplit{parbs\_tarb\_pi\_posted\_pkts}} and \texttt{\seqsplit{parbs\_tarb\_pi\_non\_posted\_pkts}}, which, based on our understanding, represent the count of packets read from and written to each NIC within a node during job execution.
-The middle and right plots of Figure~\ref{fig:rccl-better} demonstrate a significant divergence in NIC utilization between the two libraries.
-Cray MPICH constrains all read operations to NIC 3 and all write operations to NIC 0, effectively creating a single-NIC bottleneck.
-Conversely, RCCL distributes network traffic more uniformly across all available NICs.
-This equitable load distribution leads to enhanced bandwidth utilization and a substantial reduction in all-gather execution time.
-This observed imbalance in NIC utilization directly accounts for the pronounced performance gap between Cray MPICH and RCCL in this bandwidth-bound context.

-\observe{exp:nic}{Cray MPICH routes all network traffic through a single NIC, resulting in severe underutilization of the available network bandwidth.
-In contrast, RCCL effectively balances node traffic across all four NICs, achieving a four-fold performance improvement over Cray MPICH.}